-DQ issues can be dramatic.
-Some people blame the U.S. government's failure to avert the terrorist attacks of September 11, 2001 upon DQ problems that prevent the easy availability of prompt, accurate, and relevant information from key federal databases.
-In a different context, the Fatality Analysis and Reporting System discussed in §4 appears not to be of sufficient quality (vehicle make-model data were rife with errors) to support rapid identification of such problems as those associated with Firestone tires on Ford Explorers.
+DQ has dramatic implications.
+Some people blame the U.S. government's failure to avert the terrorist attacks of September 11, 2001 on DQ problems that prevented the easy availability of prompt, accurate, and relevant information from key federal databases.
+In a different context, the Fatality Analysis and Reporting System discussed in §5 may not be of sufficient quality-vehicle make-model data were rife with errors-to support rapid identification of such problems as those associated with Firestone tires on Ford Explorers.
 At a more mundane level, nearly every major company loses significant income because of data errors-they send multiple mailings to a single person, mishandle claims, disaffect customers, suffer inventory shortfall, or simply spend too much on corrective data processing.

 The impetus for improved DQ is especially strong in federal agencies.
 Managers there are struggling with declining survey response rates and consequent diminished quality.
 Simultaneously, Congress and the executive branch are using the Government Performance Results Act (GPRA) to require clear linkage between regulation and measurable outcomes.
-This confluence of a decreasing ability to obtain accurate measurements and increasing management accountability for achieving data-determined goals has compelled Federal managers to address DQ more directly than ever before.
+This confluence of a decreasing ability to obtain accurate measurements and increasing management accountability for achieving data-determined goals has compelled federal managers to address DQ more directly than ever before.